ISBN 978-0-9635122-9-1, 8.5 x 11, 592 pages

 Download STAT-18 - Skewness Kurtosis Normality Tests - Validation Report PDF

-Errata for Second and First Printing
+Errata for both Second and First Printing

 Multiple occurrences of the word gage should be replaced with gauge.